superflexible/TGPuttyLib/README.md

 tgputtylib.pas         -   Delphi Unit interfacing with the DLL

-tgputtysftp.pas        -   Delphi SFTP Client Class (using 8-bit strings)
+tgputtysftp.pas        -   Delphi SFTP Client Class (recommended, but uses 8-bit strings)
-                             (recommended)

-tgputtysftpclient.pas  -   Delphi SFTP Client Component (using UnicodeStrings)
-                             (not needed, see note at the end of this document)
+tgputtysftpclient.pas  -   Delphi SFTP Client Component (not needed, see note at the end of this document)

 ctgputtylib.cpp,h      -   C++ DLL bindings